-Further evaluation and comparison of the presented techniques is necessary to identify the most useful set of parameters for clinical application in the setting of peripheral arterial occlusive disease.
-In addition, we believe that the concept of the VesselGlyph is favorably suited for the application in other vascular territories, notably the coronary arteries.
+Further evaluation and comparison of the presented techniques is necessary to identify the most useful set of parameters for clinical application.
+We furthermore believe that the concept of the VesselGlyph is favorably suited for other vascular territories, notably the coronary arteries.
 The general problem of visualizing a vascular tree with morphologic changes due to atherosclerosis is comparable to the peripheral arterial tree.

-In the future, the VesselGlyph concept should allow incorporation of more techniques, e.g. average intensity projection or allow rendering of transparent vessels in opaque context using the half-vessel approach.
-In this way, the VesselGlyph concept should provide more alternatives for the vessel visualizations.
+In the future, the VesselGlyph visualizing concept should allow incorporation of more techniques, e.g., average intensity projection, or allow rendering of transparent vessels in an opaque context using the half-vessel approach.
+Whenever real-time user interaction will become possible, the VesselGlyph concept should provide more alternatives for comprehensive vessel analysis and visualization.
 For this, further development and implementation of the VesselGlyph in hardware is required.